 Most people who know me will tell you that I love anything Pumpkin, whether it’s Pumpkin Bread, Pumpkin Butter, Pumpkin Pie, and even, yes, Pumpkin Juice.
 Pumpkin is a staple at our home and we have it year-round.
-I make my own Pumpkin Candles, and add other scents to them, such as Dragon’s Blood, Cinnamon and others, and they smell amazing.
+It’s not just for Fall!
+I make my own Pumpkin candles, and add other scents to them, such as Dragon’s Blood, Cinnamon and others, and they smell amazing.
 The Fall season is my favorite time of year for many reasons, but one of them is because there is Pumpkin everywhere.
 Even Pumpkin Pudding & Ice Cream…yummy!
 I even use pumpkins in some of my spells and rituals, and I will explain my reasons for doing so a bit later.

 But how did the Pumpkin become so popular, and why is it sometimes called a “Jack-O-Lantern”?
 The answers to these questions stretch back into the mists of the ancient past, the time of the Celts.
 October 31st was and still is the Pagan holiday of Samhain (pronounced sow-in), the official end of summer and the harvest season.
 Ancient Celts believed that at Samhain, the veil between the worlds of the living and the dead was extremely thin, allowing the dead to cross over into the world of the living.
 Sometimes they appeared as apparitions and sometimes in the form of animals, most particularly black cats.
 The living lit bonfires and dressed in costumes to confuse the spirits and keep them from re-entering the world.
 When Christianity came to Ireland and Scotland, it simply co-opted the three day festival of Samhain and folded it into All Hallow’s Eve, (October 31st), All Saints Day ( November 1st) and All Souls day ( November 2nd).
 It was a perfect fit and the original Pagan Samhain blended seamlessly into the new Christian celebration.
 In most of Christian Europe, the emphasis was and still is, on All Saints Day, but in Ireland and Scotland, because of the Celtic past and the legacy of Samhain, All Hallows Eve, or Halloween became the big deal and various local traditions developed.
 In Ireland children carved out potatoes or turnips as “Jack-O-Lanterns” and lighted them from the inside with candles.
 The practice originated from an Irish myth about a man nicknamed “Stingy Jack.” who invited the Devil to have a drink with him and then didn’t want to pay for his drink.
 It’s a long story, but the bottom line is that Jack tricked the Devil into climbing up a tree to pick a piece of fruit.
 While the devil was up in the tree, Jack carved a sign of the cross into the tree’s bark so that the he could not come down until he promised not to bother Jack for ten more years.
 Soon thereafter, Jack died and God would not allow such an unsavory figure into heaven.
 The Devil, upset by the trick Jack had played on him and keeping his word not to claim his soul, would not allow Jack into hell.
 So “Jack-of-the-lantern” was condemned to wander the earth between heaven and hell with only a burning piece of coal in a carved out turnip to light his way.
 This is the origin of the Jack-O-Lantern.
 It’s a story that came to America with hundreds of thousands of Irish immigrants in the mid nineteenth century.
 In America, pumpkins were cheaper and more readily available than turnips, but carving them and making them in to Jack-O-Lanterns lit by a candle inside became an American tradition as Halloween was enthusiastically adopted in the New World by people from every possible ethnic background.
 By the 1880’s it had really caught on and had become part of the tapestry of American holiday traditions.
 Halloween and Samhain, although somewhat similar, are different in their celebration and meaning.
 Most Americans celebrate Halloween with no knowledge of it’s Celtic pagan roots, as it was known and celebrated as Samhain.